Man killed in Amritsar after allegedly attempting sacrilege at Golden Temple, say reports

 Around 5.45 pm on Saturday, the man entered the shrine by jumping over a metal grill and tried to pick up a kirpan (ceremonial sword) kept in front of the Sikh holy text Guru Granth Sahib, according to the Hindustan Times.

-The incident was seen on live television and the visuals have been shared widely on social media.
+Visuals have been shared widely on social media.

 Visuals shared by social media users showed a body covered in a piece of cloth lying inside the premises of the Golden Temple.
 This was reportedly the second attempt of alleged sacrilege in four days at the Golden Temple.